sktylr/routeit/README.md

 # Install the package if not already installed
 $ go install golang.org/x/tools/cmd/godoc@latest

-# Change to the source directory
-$ cd src

 # Run the documentation server on port 3000
 $ godoc -http=:3000
 ```